-Gathering of Developers (GOD) Games is founded in January of 1998.
+Gathering of Developers (GOD) Games was founded in January 1998.

 Computer company events in 1998

-McAfee announces it will acquire Dr Solomon's Group PLC June 9, 1998.
+McAfee announced it would acquire Dr. Solomon's Group PLC June 9, 1998.

-Google hires Craig Silverstein as its first employee.
+Google hires Craig Silverstein as its first employee in 1998.

-Microsoft acquires the advertising company LinkExchange for $265 Million USD November 6, 1998.
+Microsoft acquired the advertising company LinkExchange for $265 Million on November 6, 1998.

 Computer pioneer deaths in 1998